VarshanRakesh/GNSS_RTK/README.md

    - The message tab will get opened.
    - In the Messages tab go to  *UBX -> NAV -> PVT* and select the column and enable it
    - ![add photo of enabling the the PVT column]
-   - In right side of the app the fix type changed to TIME or TIME/DGNSS mode.
+   - In right side of the app the **fix type** column changed to TIME or TIME/DGNSS mode.

+2. Even if the Base station is in TIME or TIME/DGNSS mode the rover doesn't get fix mode
+   ### Debugging
+   - Connect the

 ### Setting up Simplertk2b Lite Board as a moving base:
 1. Updating the firmware
    - Before configuring the rover board at the bottom, we should configure lite board on the top.
-   - Fix the lite board on top of the rover board as per the below photo and don't fix alternately.
+   - Fix the lite board on top of the rover board as per the below photo.
    [Heading kit](https://drive.google.com/file/d/1lNw7_xqfe9rYd88Ts9wYZaOKLzkWChKY/view?usp=sharing)
    - Connect the antenna to the SMA connector of the both top lite board and bottom rover board.
    - Connect the the USB-B type cable to **USB XBEE** port in the board and other end to the PC.